Governor Baker Includes $10 Million for Cultural Facilities Fund in First Capital Plan

 (6/19/15)óGovernor Charlie Baker announced today that his Administrationís first state capital plan includes $10 million for the Massachusetts Cultural Facilities Fund (CFF).

-MCC and MassDevelopment will begin to craft guidelines for the new round of CFF grants and hope to solicit applications in the fall.
+MCC and MassDevelopment are crafting the guidelines for the new round of CFF grants and will have an application available in late-September.

 Read Full Release.

 Investing in the acquisition, design, repair, renovation, expansion, and construction of nonprofit and municipal cultural facilities

 Cultural Facilities Fund (CFF) grants support projects that create jobs in construction and cultural tourism; expand access and education in the arts, humanities, and sciences; and improve the quality of life in cities and towns across the Commonwealth.

 Over eight years CFF has awarded grants of $82.4 million to nearly 600 projects across the Commonwealth.
 Demand for CFF grants continues to outpace supply: In a 2014 survey 198 organizations reported $448 million in capital expenses through 2017.

 CFF recognizes the challenges of facility construction and maintenance.
 We have worked alongside the cultural sector in Massachusetts since 2007 to systematically plan for and implement the construction of new facilities as well as the maintenance of our current facilities.

 This process is accomplished through a variety of grant programs that not only help organizations access needed information and services for informed capital decision-making, but equips them with resources to execute those decisions as well.

 |“The Cultural Facilities Fund review process is the most thorough and rigorous for both financial and construction planning.
 This makes its approval as important as its funding because it helps attract foundations who may not have the breadth of construction planning expertise on their review boards as CFF has.”